aneldev/dynadux/doc/API-CreateStore.md

 ## `dispatch` method

-Dispatches an action, technically it calls a reducer with an optional payload.
+Dispatches an action, technically it calls the reducer with an optional payload.

 The `dispatch` method explained on next chapter.